-- (1) Evaluate a forage program and - (2) Balance rations for lactating dairy cows, heifers, and dry cows.
+- Evaluate a forage program and - Balance rations for lactating dairy cows, heifers, and dry cows.

-Many numbers reflecting the nutrient content of the forage are provided on these reports and all of these numbers are important when balancing rations for dairy cattle.
+Many different nutrients are provided on these forage reports.
+All of these numbers are important when balancing rations for dairy cattle.
 However, 2 or 3 nutrients or analyzed components should be evaluated first before others.
 These include dry matter content and acid detergent fiber (ADF) and/or neutral detergent fiber (NDF).
 These fiber values reflect the energy content of the forages, which is the nutrient needed in the largest quantity, is the most expensive, and often is the hardest nutrient to provide to dairy cows.

 • Dry matter content: The dry matter content of stored forages reflects the amount of moisture at harvest and after storage.
-(For all feeds, adding together the moisture percentage and dry matter percentage is equal to 100 %.)
+(For all feeds, when added together the moisture and dry matter percentage equals 100 %.)
 Dry hay generally contains 88 to 92% dry matter (8 to 12% moisture).
 Dry hay stored outside generally is lower in dry matter content.
-Round bale silage or baleage generally contains 40 to 50% dry matter.
-With silages, the type of storage structure reflects the optimum dry matter content at harvest.
-The dry matter content reflects the dry matter content at harvest and relates to the rate and type of fermentation.
+Round bale silage or baleage generally contains 40 to 60% dry matter.
+With silages, the type of storage structure reflects the optimum dry matter content at harvest and storage.
 Proper dry matter content is important as it relates to how tightly the crop will pack in the storage structure, quickly exclude oxygen, and undergo a favorable fermentation.
 Silages harvested too dry (greater than 38% dry matter), do not pack tightly and often times do not ferment correctly and excessively heat at feedout.
-Silages harvested too wet (less than 28% dry matter) may undergo a butyrictype fermentation which can decrease feed intake and increase the incidence of ketosis in early lactation cows.
+Silages harvested too wet (less than 28% dry matter) may undergo a butyric-type fermentation which can decrease feed intake and increase the incidence of ketosis in early lactation cows.

-Storage type Expected % dry matter (DM) Cautions Dry hay- stored inside 88 - 92% Dry hay- Stored outside 88 - 92% Stored uncovered- (usually lower dry matter because hay absorbs moisture from atmosphere often times 85% or less Silage- stored in bunkers/piles 30 - 33 % Less than 30% DM-may limit intake Silage- stored in bags 30 - 34 % Greater than 35% DM may not ferment Silage- stored in uprights 32 - 35 % and pack as well as slightly wetter silage
+Storage type Expected % dry Cautions Storage type Cautions Dry hay- stored inside 88 - 92% Dry hay- Stored outside 88 - 92% Stored uncovered- (usually lower dry matter because hay absorbs moisture from atmosphere often times 85% or less Silage- stored in bunkers/piles 32 - 38 % Less than 30% DM-may limit intake Silage- stored in bags 35 - 38 % Greater than 38% DM may not ferment Silage- stored in uprights 35 - 38 % and pack as well as slightly wetter silage

 • Energy Content: Lactating dairy cows require a tremendous amount of energy to support the energy needs for milk production.
-In addition, energy is the hardest nutrient to provide in adequate amounts and currently is the most expense nutrient (2.5 times the cost of protein) in diets (corn currently being marketed around \$7/bushel).
+In addition, energy is the hardest nutrient to provide in adequate amounts and often times is the most expense nutrient (2.5 times the cost of protein) in diets (corn currently being marketed around \$7/bushel).
 The cheapest source of energy is that provided through the forage portion of the diet.

 Energy content of forages is not directly measured in a forage laboratory.
 These labs use mathematical equations to calculate energy content and each laboratory has their own variation of this equation.
 Thus, comparing energy values of forages between laboratories can be problematic.